wp-plugins/woocommerce-paynl-payment-methods/readme.txt

 You can register [here](http://pay.nl/registreren) (dutch and belgian companies only)

+= Is there a manual available for this plugin? =

+Yes there is!
+You can download it [here](https://www.pay.nl/plugin/woocommerce/pdf)

-= What payment methods are available through this plugin  =
+= What payment methods are available through this plugin?  =

 At the moment the plugin supports the following payment methods: